marcusbianchi/thingapi/README.md

   * Post: Create the Group with the JSON in the body
     * Body: Group JSON

+* api/thinggroups/getgroups/{thingid}

+  * Get: Return List of Groups that contains that thingId.

 * api/thinggroups/{id}

   * Get: Return Group with GroupId = ID